Home Insurance

 When should you opt for a different form of property insurance?

-If you regularly rent out or plan to rent out your additional property seasonally, you may need a commercial policy instead of a standard cottage insurance policy.
+If you rent out your cottage, even for a short time, you may need a commercial policy instead of regular cottage insurance.
 This will ensure you have the right liability coverage in place for short- or long- term renters.
-Failing to disclose a cottage rental can completely void your cottage insurance policy.
+Failing to disclose a cottage rental can completely void your cottage insurance policy because of misrepresentation.

 Related: 4 common summer home insurance claims — and how to avoid making them